abitabir/yordevs-quiz-night-2023/README.md

      </head>
      ```

+1. Which event occurs when a user clicks on an HTML element?

+   + onclick
+   - onmouseover
+   - onmouseclick
+   - onchange

 1. Meet the Yordevs duck's distant cousin.
 In the following HTML code block containing internal CSS, what hex code represents the colour of the body class?

    ```HTML